Personal Development Session

 Our panel of speakers are from varied backgrounds and areas.
 The guests include (in alphabetical order):

-Associate Professor Stacie Attrill is a Speech Pathology researcher investigating health professional education and supervisory practices and the Faculty of Health and Medical Sciences Associate Dean of Curriculum
+Associate Professor Stacie Attrill is a Speech Pathology researcher investigating health professional education and supervisory practices.
+Stacie is also the Faculty of Health and Medical Sciences Associate Dean of Curriculum.

 Associate Professor Odette Pearson is a Kuku Yalanji/Torres Strait Islander person and Associate Professor and co-Theme Leader of the Wardliparingga Aboriginal Health Equity Theme at the South Australian health and Medical Research Institute.
 Her experience and post-doctoral training in Aboriginal health policy, health services research and equity comprises a unique comprehensive skillset relevant to existing and emerging complexities of Aboriginal and Torres Strait Islander health and well-being.
 Integral to her research is leadership and governance by Aboriginal people and communities.